-It is not any one’s job but yours to realize that your fitness level and your ability to perform under stress will one day be the difference between you or your buddy living or dying.
-If that does not motivate you to workout, then maybe you should consider a different occupation.
+It is not anyone's job but yours to realize that your fitness level and ability to perform under stress will one day be the difference between you or your buddy living or dying.
+If that does not motivate you to work out, then maybe you should consider a different occupation.

-Your whole life has to be built around these near daily experiences of waking up early and running or swimming before dawn in any weather or putting on a sweaty/nasty pair of football, hockey, or lacrosse pads for a second time during two a day practices.
-These experiences build mental toughness and you can tap into this NEVER QUIT attitude by remembering those days when you succeeded and performed at a high level.
+Your whole life has to be built around these near daily experiences of waking up early and running or swimming before dawn in any weather or putting on a sweaty/nasty pair of football, hockey or lacrosse pads for a second time during two-a-day practices.
+These experiences build mental toughness, and you can tap into this "never quit" attitude by remembering those days when you succeeded and performed at a high level.

-Good luck with your daily challenge to be your best whether it is working out, your job, school, or whatever struggles you face.
+Good luck with your daily challenge to be your best, whether it is working out, your job, school or whatever struggles you face.
 Share some of your tips to get up off the couch or push through the pain during workouts.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
 Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
 Send your fitness questions to firstname.lastname@example.org.

 Whether you're thinking of joining the military, looking for fitness and basic training tips, or keeping up with military life and benefits, Military.com has you covered.
 Subscribe to Military.com to have military news, updates and resources delivered directly to your inbox.